Viacom looks to U.S. mobile deals as young viewers flee TV

 In Japan, Viacom has two deals with mobile companies for its MTV and Nickelodeon apps.
 In the 18 months since launching, mobile consumption of Viacom’s MTV Hits, a music video service available on AbemaTV, a free, ad-supported web-based mobile service, has surpassed its MTV Japan TV channel, Viacom said.
 The two share ad revenue.

-Earlier this month, Viacom launched a streaming Nickelodeon channel in Japan with dTV-Channel, a subscription-based service owned by Japanese mobile carrier NTT Docomo Inc (9437.T).
+Earlier this month, Viacom announced plans to launch a streaming Nickelodeon channel in Japan with dTV-Channel, a subscription-based service owned by Japanese mobile carrier NTT Docomo Inc (9437.T).

 In Indonesia, the No. 1 mobile carrier Telkomsel has started offering Nickelodeon children’s programming as part its data plans for its 173 million subscribers.